jordwalke/pesy/README.md

 `esy-peasy` is good for rapidly making new small executables/libraries.
 Once they grow, you'll want to "eject out" of `esy-peasy` and begin customizing using a more advanced build system.

+### Supported Config
+Not all config is supported.
+This is just a proof of concept.
+If you'd like to add support for more config fields, PRs are welcomed.

+**Binaries**
+- `name`: The name of the binary
+- `require`: Libraries required

+**Libraries**
+- `name`: The name of the library
+- `namespace`: The name that other modules will _see_ your module as, within their source code, if they `require` your library.
+- `require`: Libraries required